 The Language Exchange is a program that promotes language learning through student partners sharing their native languages and cultures.

-Listening and Speaking Center offers this program for two weeks each quarter.
+Listening and Speaking Center offers this program each quarter except the summer quarter.

 How the Language Exchange Works:

 It's simple!
 You exchange your native language for the language you are learning in one or more 60-minute sessions in AT313.

 For example, if you are learning English and your first language is Japanese, you will meet with an English native speaker who is learning Japanese and practice your languages together.